VictorDronov/VictorDronov/README.md

 #### About Me

-I am a former nursing student who has found passion and enjoyment doing Front-end web development.
+My name is Victor I am a former nursing student who has found passion and enjoyment doing Front-end web development.

 ***
 - 🔭 I’m currently working on ...
 StorySquad and BrieryBranchLandManagement.